LSTclock: sidereal time clock

 Multitasking (iPadOS)

-The app supports multitasking features on iPadOS, namely Slide Over, Split View, and Stage Manager.
+The app supports multitasking features on iPadOS.
 Multiple windows can be opened concurrently.

 Usage for watchOS